 RJC Chain-of-Custody Certification

-In March 2012, the RJC launched its Chain-of-Custody (CoC) Standard and supporting documents for the precious metals supply chain.
+In March 2012, the RJC launched its Chain-of-Custody (CoC) Standard for the precious metals supply chain.
 The CoC Standard is applicable to gold and platinum group metals (platinum, palladium and rhodium).

-The CoC Standard aims to support the identification of responsibly-sourced jewellery materials produced, processed and traded through the jewellery supply chain.
-RJC defines responsibly-sourced as:
+The CoC Standard aims to support claims for responsibly-sourced jewellery materials (known as CoC Material) produced, processed and traded through the jewellery supply chain.

 — conflict-free as a minimum, and

-- responsibly produced – human rights, labour standards, environmental impact, and business ethics (as articulated in the RJC Code of Practices, applicable to the jewellery supply chain from mine to retail).
+This means that appropriate standards apply for human rights, labour standards, environmental impact, and business ethics: as articulated in the RJC Code of Practices, applicable to the jewellery supply chain from mine to retail.
+RJC can also recognise comparable standards from other initiatives under the CoC Standard, and has already done so for gold refiner due diligence audits and the artisanal mining sector.

 To view a 20 minute recorded webinar – click RJC Chain-of-Custody Certification – Overview March 2012 - which will take you through to the GoToWebinar platform.

-Download the Board approved versions of the RJC Chain-of-Custody certification documents, applicable to gold and platinum group metals, below.
-These documents can be used by interested companies to support the RJC CoC Certification process.
+The RJC Chain-of-Custody certification documents, applicable to gold and platinum group metals, can be downloaded below.
+These documents can be used by interested companies to support the RJC CoC Certification process, or for general guidance about supply chain due diligence.

 - Chain-of-Custody Standard